lubkoKuzenko/trainee-test-task/README.md

 Clicking on each task should show `+` and `-` buttons that is changing progress in this task.
 Also `edit` and `delete` buttons with ability to edit and delete in accordance.

-If task progress is 100% remove task from `Tasks` page and it should apear on `Completed` page.
+If task progress is 100% remove task from this page and it should apear on `Completed` page.

-Example mock
+<i>Example:</i>

 <img src="./assets/example.png" />

 ### Completed

-This page should have list of completed tasks.
+This page should have list of completed tasks (100% progress).
 Clicking on task user should see option to start this task again.
 Task should disapear from this page and be available in `Tasks` page.

 ### Statistics